 It is a numbers correct Right-hand drive 1600cc Duetto, one of only 382 Right hand drive examples, comes with the desirable factory hardtop roof and has been in current ownership since 2006,

-In July 2021, repairs to the gearbox were completed (bearings, oil seals, synchro ring & selector adjustment) and spark plugs replaced
+In July 2021, repairs to the gearbox were completed (bearings, oil seals, synchro ring & selector adjustment) and spark plugs replaced.
+It has recently had a service and the condenser was replaced.

 The Alfa Romeo Duetto Spider is one of the most beautiful classic sportscars and provides a spirited driving experience clothed in a beautiful timeless design

-Contact Gareth for more details Tel (021) 462 3558 or send us an enquiry via the contact form below:
+Contact Gareth or David for more details Tel (021) 462 3558 or send us an enquiry via the contact form below:

 Complete the form below to subscribe to the Crossley & Webb mailing list.